What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 <meta name="keywords" content="meta tags, SEO, website optimization, page description, meta description">

-You can skip this tag or use it for internal purposes only.
+You can skip this tag altogether or use it internally for reference—it won’t hurt, but it won’t help rankings on Google.

 Purpose: